Yassineelg/runtrack_java_spring/README.md

 - Learn best practices for building robust and efficient web applications.
 - Gain practical experience in creating web applications with Spring.

+## Assignment Questions

+This repository is also used for a specific assignment.
+Below are the questions related to the assignment:

+### Job 01

+Question: What is Spring Initializr, and how can it facilitate the creation of a new Spring project?

+### Job 02

+Question: Why is the pom.xml file crucial in a Maven project?

+### Job 03

+Question: What is a controller in the context of Spring MVC?

+### Job 04

+Question: How does Spring allow the injection of properties from configuration files?

+### Job 05

+Question: Why would it be useful to have different profiles in a Spring application?

+### Job 06

+Question: How is the DevTools dependency beneficial for development?

 This repository is your companion throughout the Java Spring development training program at La Plateforme.
 Whether you are new to Java Spring or have prior experience, you will find valuable resources and challenges to help you excel in your journey.
 Happy coding!